Peter Cappelli: Early life and education

 Peter Cappelli was born in Upstate New York to a local attorney.

-In 1978, he received a bachelor of science in industrial relations from Cornell University, and joined University of Oxford as a Fulbright Scholar, where he earned Doctorate in Labor Economics in 1980.
+In 1978, he received a Bachelor of Science in industrial relations from Cornell University, and joined University of Oxford as a Fulbright Scholar, where he earned Doctorate in Labor Economics in 1980.
 He is a German Marshall Fund fellow, a research associate of National Bureau of Economic Research (Cambridge, Massachusetts) and a guest scholar at the Brookings Institution.

 Academic career

-Cappelli joined the Wharton School in 1985 and served as the chair of its Management Department from 1995–1999.
+Cappelli joined the Wharton School in 1985 and served as the chair of its Management Department from 1995 to 1999.

 He has penned over 150 research titles.
 In 2012, he released a book on Why Good People Can't Get Jobs as a follow-up to his opinion piece in The Wall Street Journal that garnered industry reviews.
 Cappelli led an open forum titled “Unemployed or Unemployable” at the 2013 Davos Annual Meeting of the World Economic Forum.

-His book, Will College Pay Off—A Guide to the Most Important Financial Decision You’ll Ever Make, published in 2015, was discussed on CNBC Squawk Box, PBS Newshour, and reviewed by the Financial Times, The Guardian, and Quartz (publication).
+His book, Will College Pay Off—A Guide to the Most Important Financial Decision You'll Ever Make, published in 2015, was discussed on CNBC Squawk Box, PBS Newshour, and reviewed by the Financial Times, The Guardian, and Quartz (publication).

 Cappelli has been the academic director of Wharton Executive Education Advanced programs for 15 years and currently leads the TMI-Wharton Programs on Talent Management.
 In 2019, he designed an undergraduate course for the Wharton School on “How to be the boss” aimed at people in their 20s.